-Many embedded systems use an operating system (OS) to manage the resources on a device.
+Many embedded systems use an operating system to manage the resources on a device.
 In many cases this is a large, single executable with a Real-Time Operating System (RTOS) that tightly integrates with the applications.
+Other more complex Operating Systems (OS) are referred to as a platform OS, for example, ARM Linux.
+These have the ability to load applications and shared libraries on demand.

 The BPABI provides a base standard from which a platform ABI can be derived.
 The linker produces a BPABI conforming ELF image or shared library.
 A platform specific tool called a post-linker translates this ELF output file into a platform-specific file format.
 Post linker tools are provided by the platform OS vendor.
 The following figure shows the BPABI tool flow.